Christopher Yeich on Creating Niche Content

 6. What should budding content marketers not spend their time doing?

 I would say the primary thing to do is to use as many data-driven insights as possible to understand the needs of the audiences that you're trying to serve.
-A must what not-to-do is just talking about your products and solutions all the time.
-From a content marketing standpoint that doesn't provide full value to somebody.
+What not-to-do is just talk about your products and solutions all the time.
+From a content marketing standpoint, that doesn't provide full value to people.
 It just positions you as an organization and as a brand that wants to sell you something.

 I think the key to success is always being mindful of that outside-in view versus an inside-out view.
 It's easy for brands and organizations to go with an inside-out view because they build things, they make things, and they sell things.
-But, but that's not the best content marketing practice.
+But, it’s not a best practice in content marketing to only speak about the solutions or products one offers.

-On the other side of that coin, if you adopt an outside-in view and truly understand the needs of your customers, you're then able to cater to their needs and that's going to give them something of value that helps establish that long-standing relationship.
+On the other side of that coin, if you adopt an outside-in view and truly understand the needs of your customers, you're then able to cater to their true needs, and that's going to give them something of value that helps establish that long-standing relationship.

 An outside-in view is key to where somebody should be thinking about how to look at content marketing effectively.